Top ▲

 (CD molecules)

-CD47 belongs to the immunoglobulin superfamily and is reported to bind membrane integrins and the ligands thrombospondin-1 (TSP-1) and signal-regulatory protein alpha (SIRPα).
-It is a ubiquitously expressed membrane protein that is a 'marker of self', and which is involved in self tolerance.
+CD47 belongs to the immunoglobulin superfamily and is reported to bind membrane integrins and the ligands thrombospondin 1 (THBS1) and signal-regulatory protein alpha (SIRPα).
+It is a ubiquitously expressed membrane protein that is a 'marker of self', and it is involved in self tolerance.
 Binding to SIRPα produces an anti-phagocytic signal.
-CD47 expression is hijacked by cancer cells to evade immune surveillance and macrophage-mediated removal.
-Anti-CD47 monoclonal antibodies are being investigated as novel immuno-oncology agents [236] ...

 CD6